product-os/basejump/README.md

 # Basejump

-Basejump is a GitHub App that automates the rebasing of pull requests on-demand.
+Basejump is a GitHub App that automates the rebasing of pull requests on-demand using local git operations.

 ## Overview

 Basejump monitors pull request comments on your repositories.
-When a comment starting with `/rebase` is posted on a pull request, Basejump attempts to rebase the PR branch onto its base branch.
+When a comment starting with `/rebase` is posted on a pull request, Basejump clones the repository locally and performs a native git rebase operation.

 ## How It Works